 Employment litigation, by its very nature, is a distraction to achieving a company's business goals, reputation, and legal interests.
-Because employment litigation can quickly deteriorate in light of personality conflicts and personal grievances, successful resolution requires proactive investigation by your company.
+Because employment litigation can quickly deteriorate in light of personality conflicts and personal grievances, the successful resolution requires proactive investigation by your company.

 The Katz Law Group has assisted companies with interviews of employees and management, worked to create strategies with business owners and human resources professionals, risk managers, and in-house counsel to develop defenses, strategies, preparation for depositions and potential case resolution.
 To this end, we promote open communication with our clients to help them understand both on a practical and legal level the strengths and weaknesses of any case.